MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

 The reason to do it that way is that the left is the side that I'm planning on connecting to the computer with a usb-cable.
 Now, I could have written to code to be side-agnostic, checking whether a USB-cable is connected and choosing whether to send key-presses over the wire connecting the sides, or the USB-cable.
-However, that approach both increases complexity and binary size so I opted not to.
+However, that approach both increases complexity and binary size, so I opted not to.

+#### Stupid note

+I could also have made each side a separate independent keyboard, which would have been pretty fun, but problematic for a lot of reasons, like using left shift pressing a right-key, I'd have to have software on the computer to patch them together.

 #### Bits over serial

 Looking at the schematics again, I see that one pin is labeled `DATA`, that pin is the one connected to the pad that the [TRRS cable](https://splitkb.com/products/coiled-angled-trrs-cable) connects the sides with.
-However, there is only one pin on each side, which means that all communication is limited to `high`/`low` on a single pin.
+However, there is only one pin on each side, which means that all communication is limited to setting/reading `high`/`low` on a single pin.
 Transfer is therefore limited to one bit at a time.

 Looking over the default configuration for my keyboard in QMK the [BitBang](https://github.com/qmk/qmk_firmware/blob/master/docs/serial_driver.md) driver is used since nothing else is specified, there are also USART, single- and full-duplex available.